paulrobertlloyd/roadtrip/2-typography-and-grids/content.md

 ![Content needn't be linearised on narrower screens.](2.png)

+▲ _Content needn't be linearised on narrower screens._

 Before we attempt something similar, let's set up the padding that appears around our main content.
 This corresponds to the '.document' `<div>` we've added to our markup:

 	<div role="document" class="document">